 While finally winning out against lyrical gay-bashing, Tatchell’s tactics to persuade the artists’ fans to reject the homophobia of the Jamaican ghetto will hardly have endeared him to the black community at large.
+He went as far as to call for a boycott of the Mobos and for the BBC to pull the plug on screening it — effectively demanding to put Britain’s biggest black awards ceremony out of business.

 Previously, he called for other Jamaican reggae artists to be banned from Britain or face criminal charges.